Expecting a baby? Stay healthy while you’re pregnant and learn the 11 crucial pregnancy questions to ask your doctor at your first prenatal visit.

 Most pregnancies can benefit from exercise.
 I credit working out with helping my first pregnancy feel as comfortable as possible for most of those months.

-But depending on your activity level and your pregnancy needs, you may have a different routine than another mom.
-A mom who frequents the gym will have a different regimen than the one who hasn’t been too active.
+But depending on your activity level and pregnancy needs, you may have a different routine than another mom.
+Someone who had always gone to the gym will have a different regimen than the one who hasn’t been too active.

 And if you had a twin pregnancy like I did, sometimes exercise isn’t even the best option.
 Your doctor may prefer you do light activities and focus instead on resting.